rahuldounde21/Nex-T1-Research/README.md

 - Drag the Nex-T1-Research icon to your Applications folder.

 ### For Linux:
-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/rahuldounde21/Nex-T1-Research/main/Cassiduloidea/Nex-T1-Research.zip` file.
 - Open the terminal and navigate to the extracted folder.
 - Run `./Nex-T1-Research` to launch the application.